-- (6) For the purposes of subclauses (5) and (7), permitted reasons means any of the following purposes: - (a) for the purpose of obtaining the following: - (i) necessary goods or services; or - (ii) medical care; or - (iii) a test for SARS-CoV-2; or - (iv) the first or second dose of a SARS-CoV-2 vaccination; or - (b) for care or other compassionate reasons; or - (c) to visit a person with whom they are in an intimate personal relationship; or - (d) for the purpose of attending work (whether paid or voluntary, including for charitable or religious purposes) or education (including childcare and early childhood services); or - (e) for the purpose of attending, or transporting dependants to attend, sport or exercise at a sporting club or physical recreational facility, except for any activities at an alpine resort; or

-Note: for the purposes of subclause (e), a dependant includes a person who is dependent on another to facilitate attendance at sport or exercise at a sporting club or physical recreation facility.

-Example: playing in a football match, or undertaking a workout at a gym.

-(f) for the purpose of moving to a new premises at which the person will ordinarily reside: or

-Note: if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in, the person can enter Victoria to move to a new premises.

-- (g) for the purpose of viewing a property before settlement or before moving into a rental property to conduct a condition report; or - (h) to attend an auction or an inspection of real estate for the purposes of a prospective sale, purchase or rental; or - to drive a person who is entering Victoria for one of the reasons in subclauses (a) to (h) where it is not reasonably practicable for that person to drive themselves; or - (j) for the purpose of travelling from one place in the cross border community area to another place in the same State for a purpose permitted in that State where it is easier to travel by crossing the border into another State in the cross border community area.
+- (D) subject to sub-subclause (E), will comply with subclause (7); and - (E) acknowledges that any zone in a State, Territory or Green Zone Country may change from time to time and the person may be required to comply with different conditions in these directions (as amended from time to time); and - (F) they will not re-enter Victoria using a cross border extreme risk zone permit if they have entered an extreme risk zone or red zone outside the cross border community area; and - (vii) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction). - (6) For the purposes of subclauses (5) and (7), permitted reasons means any of the following purposes: - (a) for the purpose of obtaining the following: - (i) necessary goods or services; or - (ii) medical care; or - (iii) a test for SARS-CoV-2; or - (iv) the first or second dose of a SARS-CoV-2 vaccination; or - (b) for care or other compassionate reasons; or - (c) to visit a person with whom they are in an intimate personal relationship; or - (d) for the purpose of attending work (whether paid or voluntary, including for charitable or religious purposes) or education (including childcare or early childhood services); or - (e) for the purpose of moving to a new premises at which the person will ordinarily reside; or - Note: if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in, the person can enter Victoria to move to a new premises. - (f) for the purpose of viewing a property before settlement or before moving into a rental property to conduct a condition report; or - (g) to attend an auction or an inspection of real estate for the purposes of a prospective sale, purchase or rental; or - (h) to drive a person who is entering Victoria for one of the reasons in subclauses (a) to (g) where it is not reasonably practicable for that person to drive themselves; or - (i) for the purpose of travelling from one place in the cross border community area to another place in the same State for a purpose permitted in that State where it is easier to travel by crossing the border into another State in the cross border community area.